itrepablik/sulat/README.md

 ![sulat](https://user-images.githubusercontent.com/58651329/82276988-5dcdf680-99b9-11ea-8ba4-f0264d7cbf72.png)
-The **sulat** package is an easier way of sending an automatic email notification from your Go's project, currently supported the SendGrid SMTP API, in the future we can add more to cater to your needs.
+The **sulat** package is an easier way of sending an automatic email notification from your Go's project, currently supported the SendGrid SMTP API and the Gomail classic SMTP server, in the future we can add more to cater to your needs.

 # Installation
 ```
 go get -u github.com/itrepablik/sulat
 ```

-# Usage
+# Usage using SendGrid
-This is the sample usage for the sulat package.
+This is the sample used for the sulat package to send email notification from your Go's application using the SendGrid API key.
 ```
 package main